Aquarius (Tinashe album): Release and promotion

 Promoting the album, Tinashe began performing the lead single "2 On".
-She first performed the song at SXSW Festival 2014.
-She also performed it at the Power 106 LA concert, Capital Xtra, Rinse FM, V100.7/Milwaukee's Family Affair, The Vipor Room and Hot 97's Who's Next.
+She first performed the song at Power 106 LA concert, Capital Xtra, Rinse FM and Hot 97's Who's Next.
 Drake also invited her onstage to perform the remix to the song in Houston.

-Tinashe performed the song on The Wendy Williams Show on July 21, 2014.
-In October she performed it on Jimmy Kimmel Live.
-She also appeared on The Tonight Show Starring Jimmy Fallon and performed the single "All Hands on Deck" on Late Night with Conan O'Brien in April 2015.
+Tinashe performed the song on The Wendy Williams Show on July 21, 2014 and on Jimmy Kimmel Live in October.
+She also performed "All Hands on Deck" on Late Night with Conan O'Brien in April 2015.

 Singles

-"2 On", which features American rapper Schoolboy Q, was released on January 21, 2014 as the lead single from Aquarius.
+"2 On", featuring American rapper Schoolboy Q, was released on January 21, 2014, as the lead single from Aquarius.
 It impacted US rhythmic contemporary and urban contemporary radio on March 18, 2014.
 The song peaked at number 24 on the Billboard Hot 100 and spent four weeks atop the Billboard Rhythmic chart.
 On November 24, 2014, "2 On" was certified platinum by the Recording Industry Association of America (RIAA) for shipments of one million units.
-The album's second single, "Pretend" featuring ASAP Rocky, was released on August 22, 2014.
+The album's second single, "Pretend", featuring ASAP Rocky, was released on August 22, 2014.
 "All Hands on Deck" was sent to US urban contemporary radio on February 24, 2015, as the third and final single from the album.

 Tour

-In March 2015, Tinashe was announced as one of the opening acts for the North American leg of Nicki Minaj's The Pinkprint Tour, along with Meek Mill, Rae Sremmurd, and Dej Loaf.
-In September and October 2015, Tinashe toured South America with Katy Perry on The Prismatic World Tour.
-She also held ber debut concert tour, the Aquarius Tour, which visited North America, Europe, Oceania, and Asia.
+In March 2015, Tinashe was announced as one of the opening acts for the North American leg of Nicki Minaj's the Pinkprint Tour, along with Meek Mill, Rae Sremmurd, and Dej Loaf.
+In September and October 2015, Tinashe toured South America with Katy Perry on the Prismatic World Tour.
+She also held her debut concert tour, the Aquarius Tour, which visited North America, Europe, Oceania, and Asia.